 The Westgate Avenue corridor has historically been characterized as a small scale locally serving retail and commercial business corridor, with some office-warehouses, a smattering of single family residential, and institutional uses.
 There is very little uniformity in use, lot size, building architecture, height or placement.
 There are three large scale multifamily residential developments on Westgate Avenue: Westgate Plaza, a seniors' affordable housing development at the western segment of the corridor, Palms West (or Live Oak Plantation), and Mallards Landing which are both income restricted.
-All other residential properties are single-family, triplexes or smaller apartment complexes under 10 units.
-Residential lots are generally located in the eastern segment of the corridor.
+All other residential lots are generally located in the eastern segment of the corridor.
 Properties are often dilapidated and underutilized and most homes are antiquated with some built as early as the 1920's.
 There are roughly 27 vacant parcels along the corridor; many are clustered.
 The CRA owns several parcels on the corridor that are assembled and held for redevelopment and utilized as dry storm water retention/detention areas.
 The eastern terminus of Westgate Avenue is flanked by two gas station/convenience stores; and the western terminus by a small commercial plaza and the rear of Cross County Mall.